YahuiSun/NWPTSTP/README.md

 The optimal solution costs of these instances are in the "opt6000_single_column.csv" file.

-These instances are randomly generated for the minimum-cost relay node placement experiments in our paper, and can be transformed to instances for the Node-Weighted Steiner Tree Problem (NWSTP) using an Theorem in our paper.
+These instances are randomly generated for the minimum-cost relay node placement experiments in our paper, and can be transformed to instances for the Node-Weighted Steiner Tree Problem (NWSTP) using a theorem in our paper.